Value Investment Fund Status Week 17 – Three in a Row

 Three good weeks in a row, the Club’s Value Investment Fund increased another 3.6% during this past week.
 That’s three weeks in a row with at least 3% improvement over the prior week.
 This past week’s growth was driven by the banking pool of investments, specifically the gain from Wells Fargo.
 Wells Fargo’s total balance increased $3,659.42.
 As expected, Wells Fargo’s is currently being sold in the market for less than intrinsic value estimated at $38 per share.
 As time passes, with each week, Wells Fargo gets closer to having their Federal Reserve cap lifted.
 Once this cap is lifted, the company can expand their respective earnings assets portfolio and greatly improve their net interest revenue which then drives the bottom line.
 The cap is expected to be lifted sometime in the first half of 2022.
 Between now and then, Wells Fargo’s stock price should improve into the mid $40 range as buyers anticipate lifting of the cap.
 In the interim, the Fund will continue to maintain patience as it waits for time to pass.

-During the past week, the Fund sold PUTs on Union Pacific earning $2,009, improving realized gains to $15,616.
+During the past week, the Value Investment Fund sold PUTs on Union Pacific earning $2,009, improving realized gains to $15,616.
 Overall, the Fund is in a positive 33.7% improvement over its starting basis of $100,000.
-The Fund is currently about 1/3 of the way into the fiscal year.
+The Value Investment Fund is currently about 1/3 of the way into the fiscal year.
 All of the current holdings are long-term holdings and the Fund only expects them to improve marginally between now and the end of the fiscal year.
 The facilitator still believes the Fund’s total return will approximate 44% by fiscal year end.
 Here is the current balance and breakout:

 REIT Pool # of Shares Cost Basis Market Price* Fair Market Value